 That’s why we can be addicted to things that do not necessarily have an “addictive property.”
 For example, OCD routines or a Soap Opera.

-Throw in some dopamine like you get with drugs, food, and porn, and you not only have a strengthened route, but a chemically pleasing one as well.
+Throw in some dopamine like you get with drugs, food, and porn, and you not only have a strengthened route but a chemically pleasing one as well.

 Here’s the trick.
 As much as you can strengthen that route, you can weaken it.
-You can eventually break it too.
+You can eventually break it, too.

 I’m not a victim, I’m a Fighter

 I haven’t been porn free, but I am not a victim either.
-Neither are you, if you’re struggling.
+Neither are you if you’re struggling.
 I don’t care how overwhelming it is.
 I know.
 I’ve been there.
 Worse than I would ever even type out anonymously.

-In the midst of a struggle, you are not some damsel in distress, trapped in a high tower waiting for a knight in shining armor to come and save you.
+In the midst of a struggle, you are not some damsel in distress trapped in a high tower waiting for a knight in shining armor to come and save you.
 I believe we often think of our bad habits like this.
 We wait until something happens to save us.

 This is a war, and we are taking arrows from the enemy left and right.
-They won’t stop coming either.
+They won’t stop coming, either.
 The question becomes, do we lay down and let the arrows fill us up, or do we keep going even though we know we’re going to take more hits?

-Those little ads at the bottom of an innocent article you were reading out of boredom that show more than enough to get your heart pumping?
+Those little ads at the bottom of an innocent article you were reading out of boredom show more than enough to get your heart pumping?
 Arrows.
-Take a different route, there are arrows on that one.
+Take a different route; there are arrows on that one.
 Weaken that route by going somewhere else.
 And if you go there and take a hit, think of it as a reminder that you are not in that tower.
 You are on the battlefield.

 Get out of the tower and live your life despite the arrows.
-That thing is burning down and it will take you with it when it falls.
-Don’t be a victim, take the hits, and keep fighting.
+That thing is burning down, and it will take you with it when it falls.
+Don’t be a victim.
+Take the hits, and keep fighting.
 Because in the end, I know it will be worth it.

 I write this knowing it may expose me.
 That sucks.
 But I have to take my own advice.
-I hope you do too.
+I hope you do, too.

 The importance of honesty and openness